sureshkvl/stormflash/README.md

 --------------

     Verb	URI	        Description
-    GET	/services	Lists summary of services configured in VCG identified by service ID.
+    GET	/services	Lists summary of services configured in VCG/CPEs identified by service ID.

 Note: The request does not require a message body.
-Success: Returns JSON data with list of services installed on VCG.
+Success: Returns JSON data with list of services installed on VCG/CPEs.
 Each service is identified by service ID

 The service ID is generated is a UUID.

 Service Family is the generic service type while name is the actual service name.

-pkgurl: The package download link provided to VCG
+pkg: The package download link provided.

 api: Supported APIs for this service.